sandersn/sandersn.github.io/reviews-wave-7.md

 # Reviews Wave 7
 Wave 7 had far too many open world games.
 It took up most of 2023.
 What can I say?
 That I like open world games?
 But it held things up quite a bit, and wave 8 isn't going any better.

 I would recommend Elden Ring to anybody.
-There's a lot more commitment than most games, even, but if you put that in, you'll see why people have loved Dark Souls all along.
 It's super long, but even more than Dark Souls proper, you don't need to play the whole thing.
+Just enough to find out why people love it.

 You should try Subnautica for a few hours, even if it's not in VR.
 And Inscryption and DOOM are worth playing if you like their respective genres.